 Singapore’s winning position is heavily influenced by its hospitality, absence of corruption and rapid economic growth.
-It was ranked as the top country for ease of doing business.
+It was ranked as the top country for ease of doing business.2.
+Switzerland

 The economy in Switzerland combines stability and flexibility very well.
-Skills are amongst its most important imports, suiting global mobility very well.
+Skills are amongst its most important imports, suiting global mobility very well.3.
+The Netherlands

 The Netherlands is strongly internationally-minded with a long history as a great trading nation.
 The Dutch are hospitable toward foreigners, as evidenced by the fact that 90% or more of the population speaks English.

-With the largest economy and the largest value of foreign direct investment, the US is strongly competitive and readily accepts foreigners.
+With the largest economy and the largest value of foreign direct investment, the US is strongly competitive and readily accepts foreigners.5.
+Hong Kong

-Hong Kong has the second-highest stock of foreign direct investment in the world and an ideal physical location for many markets.
+Hong Kong has the second-highest stock of foreign direct investment in the world and an ideal physical location for many markets.6.
+Germany

 German society is now diverse and inclusive with Berlin other cities ranked among the best cities in the world in terms of the quality of life.

 Forbes states that: “Almost a quarter of the population is foreign-born, and major cities such as Toronto and Vancouver are as cosmopolitan as New York and London.
-Among the attractions of Canada for foreign investors are a relatively low cost of living and a highly qualified workforce.”
+Among the attractions of Canada for foreign investors are a relatively low cost of living and a highly qualified workforce.”8.
+United Kingdom

 The decision to leave the European Union has influenced the UK’s position, as the country would normally feature more highly in this list of global business countries.
 Whilst it remains the financial capital of Europe, Forbes reports that “its relatively poor showing in the expatriate survey and lagging global competitiveness help push it down to eighth place.”

 Ireland successfully attracts foreign investment, helped by its corporate income tax rate being the lowest in Europe, (12.5%).
-Whilst Ireland’s population has a reputation for being friendly, the country scored poorly in the expatriate survey.
+Whilst Ireland’s population has a reputation for being friendly, the country scored poorly in the expatriate survey.10.
+China

 The report shows that China is: “now the fourth-largest recipient of foreign direct investment, driven by the promise of access to the world’s second-largest economy and its position as an export powerhouse.”